saimmehmood/bookmark_manager/README.md

 - Enable "Developer mode" in top right
 - Click "Load unpacked" and select your extension directory
 - the extension should now appear with the new bookmark icon

+### Update
+- added topic organization and the functionality to choose between different topics